- - Bylaws

 How much time will I need to commit to serving on the RCA Board?

 On average, Board members spend 4-5 hours per week on RCA initiatives.
 There are also regular Board meetings, either in person or via conference call.
-You will be required to travel to Board meetings and to attend our annual Conference, where we’ll hold one of our Board meetings.
+You will be required to travel at your expense to Board meetings and to attend our annual Conference, where we’ll hold one of our Board meetings.

 Are RCA Directors provided any stipend, pay or travel budget?

 No, an RCA Director position is supported by the Directors themselves or their company.
-There are formal meetings of the Board of Directors during the year, including one during the RCA Annual Conference.
-As a Director you are expected to attend all Board meetings and required to attend the Board meeting at the Annual Conference and at least one of the other official Board meetings each year.
+There are formal meetings of the Board of Directors during the year, including one during the RCA Conference.
+As a Director you are expected to attend the Board meetings, and you are required to attend the Board meeting at the RCA Conference.

 Who can I contact if I'm interested in becoming an RCA Director?